adamrossnelson/sql-dvdstore/1020-COUNT.md

 ```

 Both queries return the same result, since `rental_id` is a required, non-null field for each row in the table.

+A plausible business use case for this query is to understand the total number of rental transactions in the store’s collection.
+On your own, consider what other business questions this query might help answer.
+What other counts might be useful to know for you or your manager?